 The BSC Trainee Executive is eager to plan and lead trainee-focused activities and initiatives.
 The Executive is receptive to new members who have a passion for expanding biophysics in Canada.
 Please take a closer look at the BSC Trainee Executive members by reading below!

 University of Waterloo

-I am supremely interested in the advancement of human flourishing and the alleviation of human suffering.
-To that end, I wish to understand what factors cause the mind to fail with age and with that understanding advance prevention and treatment options.
-The molecular mechanisms which drive age-related cognitive decline require a biophysical description to make further advancements.
+I am a PhD Candidate in Pharmaceutical Sciences supervised by Dr. Zoya Leonenko and Dr. Michael Beazely.
+I have an MSc in Biology and BSc in Physics and Biophysics.
+I am driven by the goals of advancing human flourishing and the alleviation of human suffering.
+To that end, I wish to understand the molecular and cellular mechanisms which drive age-related cognitive decline.
 I combine molecular biology and atomic force microscopy techniques to understand how lipid membrane structure affects receptor signaling pathways in Alzheimer’s disease.
 On a personal level, I am happiest when I am in the forest, at dusk, after a long hike or paddle.
-I completed my MSc in the nanoscale biophysics lab at the University of Waterloo under the supervision of Dr. Zoya Leonenko in 2017.
-Currently, I am a PhD candidate at the University of Waterloo, School of Pharmacy, co-supervised by Dr. Zoya Leonenko (Physics and Astronomy) and Dr. Michael Beazely (Pharmacy), and the Director of Fundraising on the BSC trainee executive.

 University of British Columbia

 Bronwyn completed her MSc at the University of Guelph in Dr. Rod Merrill’s laboratory.
 She is currently a PhD student in Dr. Natalie Strynadka’s laboratory at UBC.
 For her PhD, she is studying various mechanisms and structures encompassing the type 3 secretion system in a variety of pathogens, using cryo-EM and X-ray crystallographic techniques.